aws/karpenter-provider-aws/website/content/en/preview/contributing/design-guide.md

 The bigger the change, the more likely your design will have broader implications than intended.
 Be vocal about design ideas as they’re explored and run them by engineering leaders in relevant systems.
 Surface your design ideas at the Karpenter working group, or asynchronously on the Kubernetes Slack channel for Karpenter.

-The Kubernetes community is also a valuable source of feedback from both customers and Kubernetes developers.
+The Kubernetes community is also a valuable source of feedback from both users and Kubernetes developers.
 Does your design touch scoped owned by any Kubernetes SIGs?
 Consider discussing the design ideas at the SIG or in their slack channel.
 Socializing high level ideas before the review gives your audience more time to think about possible interactions with existing and future systems.

-It can be tempting to rush to solutions that unblock customer adoption or ease customer pain, but the wrong solution can have a greater negative impact on customers than it solves.
-It’s impossible to know all future use cases and how your design choices may impact them, but the more thorough your investigation, the more likely your solution is to deliver long term customer value.
+It can be tempting to rush to solutions that unblock user adoption or ease user pain, but the wrong solution can have a greater negative impact on users than it solves.
+It’s impossible to know all future use cases and how your design choices may impact them, but the more thorough your investigation, the more likely your solution is to deliver long term value.

 ## Simple Solutions to Complex Problems

-The best solutions are invisible to customers and “Just Work™”.
-It’s easy to forget that customers have business problems to focus on and each parameter and behavior your design introduces increases customer cognitive load.
+The best solutions are invisible to users and “Just Work™”.
+It’s easy to forget that users have business problems to focus on and each parameter and behavior your design introduces increases user cognitive load.
 Pragmatically, it’s not always possible to meet the broad requirements of Kubernetes without providing options, but solution spaces typically include a spectrum of configuration complexity.
-Recognize that a solution for one customer segment may be directly at odds with another or create long term technical debt for the project.
+Recognize that a solution for one user segment may be directly at odds with another or create long term technical debt for the project.
 Often, requirements only exist to workaround bugs or missing features in related systems.
 Deep dive requirements until you’re certain they’re necessary and ensure each bit of complexity justifies its existence.

 ## Common Gotchas